Would you like to come and work with us, as part of a pioneering Alternative Provision rated most recently as GOOD by Ofsted?

 If so, we would be delighted to hear from you.

-We currently have a vacancy for a 1:1 Tutor who will be responsible for supporting our most vulnerable and disaffected students who may struggle with school life due to issues relating to social, emotional, personal or behavioural problems.
-This role will be instrumental in helping these students to overcome their barriers to learning and fully engage with lessons to become more effective learners, and to improve their academic and pastoral progress.
+This is an opportunity for an experienced teacher with a passion for English to be instrumental in helping our students to overcome their barriers to learning and encourage them to engage in lessons to become more effective learners, and to improve their academic and pastoral progress.

 Staff responses when asked ‘What are the school’s greatest strengths?’